 Further confusion arises from a passage in the Iliad’s “Catalogue of Ships,” in which a certain Meges is said to command 40 ships from Dulichium and the Echinades off Elis, while Odysseus leads only 12 ships of “Kephalonians” who inhabited Ithaca, Neriton, Krokyleia, Aigilips, Samos, and Zacynthus, as well as the mainland opposite the islands.
 Neriton is elsewhere identified as an Ithacan mountain, and Krokyleia and Aiglips are often supposed to be locations on Ithaca; Samos is equated with the Same of which Odysseus speaks.
 What we might gather from this passage is that “Kephalonian” is a tribal name, that the islands were interconnected with the mainland, and that Odysseus was not considered the most powerful leader of the region, whatever the extent of his kingdom (perhaps only Ithaca).

-Puzzlement over Odysseus’ remarks has not prevented most visitors to modern Thiaki from considering it harmonious with, for the most part, Homer’s Ithaca (e.g., Gell, Leake, Schliemann, Bérard, Rodd, Luce, Cuisinier, Tzakos).
+Puzzlement over Odysseus’ remarks has not prevented most visitors to modern Ithaca from considering it harmonious with, for the most part, Homer’s Ithaca (e.g., Gell, Leake, Schliemann, Bérard, Rodd, Luce, Cuisinier, Tzakos).
 But the uncertainty of Odysseus’ description of Ithaca has tempted some to cast their eyes about for the “real” Ithaca of Homer.
 Dörpfeld, the archaeologist who assisted Schliemann in his excavation of Troy, persisted in believing that Lefkas was Ithaca.
-More recently, Bittlestone has energetically argued that the Palaki peninsula of Kephalonia, in its supposedly former state as an island, was the original Ithaca.
-Kephaloniasts abound and have long produced variant theories (e.g, le Noan, Goekoop; countless internet sites; local loyalties in the Ionian Islands naturally lead to much polemical argumentation).
+More recently, Bittlestone has energetically argued that the Palaki peninsula of Kefalonia, in its supposedly former state as an island, was the original Ithaca.
+This is a variant to the Kefalonia=Ithaca conspiracy theory that has existed for over a hundred years (le Noan, Goekoop, not to mention countless internet sites purveying polemical, circular argumentation).

 There has also been interest down through the ages in localizing places on Ithaca.
 The Odyssey’s “cave of the nymphs”, “raven’s rock”, and Arethusa spring, in particular, have excited the interest of localizers.
 There are actually two candidates for the “cave of the nymphs” in which Odysseus stores his treasure upon return to Ithaca.
 A cave by the shore of Polis Bay caused excitement when bronze tripods supposedly of the number received from the Phaeacians were discovered there, as well as cult offerings, including the Hellenistic inscription euchen Odyssei (a prayer to Odysseus).
 This cave is now collapsed.
 The other candidate is high above Dexia bay near Vathy.
 If it too far for even a strong hero to lug up his metal goods, it does have a small opening at the top that some compare to the “entrance of the gods” in the Odyssey description.
 The spring identified as Arethusa is towards the southeast of the lower half of Ithaca, near a cliff where one might happen to see a crow or two (see Luce for an engaging account of visiting such places).
 Archaeologists since Schliemann have been more interested in discovering the palace of Odysseus.
 Mt.
 Aitos by the isthmus was favored for a time; more recently a site on the northern half of the island has attracted attention.
 But though there was a Mycenaean presence on Ithaca, as more broadly in the area, no credible finds of a palace have been discovered, despite some sensational reports of this in the media (see Waterhouse and Souyoudzoglou-Haywood for reliable surveys of Ithaca’s early archaeological remains).
 Nor should we expect otherwise.